You are here

 The ways we collect information about services depend on the type of service we are inspecting.
 The information we collect includes:

-- Comments we have received through phone calls, letters and emails or through our share your experience page.
+- Comments we have received through phone calls, letters and emails or through our form to give feedback on care.

 - Information from local Healthwatch and other organisations.

-- Feedback from activities we've planned to encourage you to share your experiences of care.
+- Feedback from activities we've planned to encourage you to give feedback on care.

 - Information from staff who raise concerns.